Nagaon: Sports

-The multipurpose Nurul Amin Stadium of Nagaon is named after the sportsperson late Nurul Amin.
-It hosts the famous Independence Day Cup Football tournament every year in August and September, in which most of the teams of national repute participate.
-Different sports like cricket, hockey, kabaddi etc. are also played in this stadium, and sports training programs are also held here.
+The multipurpose Nurul Amin Stadium of Nagaon is named after the late sportsperson Nurul Amin.
+It hosts the famous All India Independence Day Cup football tournament every year wherein most of the teams of national repute participate.
+Other sports like cricket, hockey, kabaddi etc. are also played in this stadium, and sports training programs are also held here.

-Hima Das who is an Indian sprinter and the first Indian athlete to win a gold medal in a track event at the IAAF World U20 Championships was born in Dhing, a town in Nagaon.
+Hima Das, who is an Indian sprinter and the first Indian athlete to win a gold medal in a track event at the IAAF World U20 Championships, was born in Dhing, a town in Nagaon.